The Haunting of Gallagher Hotel- Chapter One

 Deputy Hill yanked her arm, leading her through the narrow path the townspeople created.
 Fists balled, Trudy groaned as the rope around her wrists dug into her skin.
 Her bare feet picked up glass shards and debris from the cobblestone path as she shuffled along.

 She glared around at the angry faces and recognized the men, women, and children of Holloway.
 She’d done more for them than any God before her.
 Many of those people owned the very businesses that lined the stone slab she marched across that night.
 Building and financing the rows of wooden businesses lining the town’s square accounted for half the things she’d done for Holloway.
-She fed the hungry, made clothes for cold children, and taught woman’s independence.
+She fed the hungry, made clothes for cold children, and taught women’s independence.
 The ever-growing list of the townspeople’s wants was endless.
 At one point, she didn’t mind the busy work.
 Fulfilling dreams of the once poor town kept her boisterous and distracted from her bitter reality.
 Trudy was Holloway’s personal shepherd, making the people her needy sheep.

 Hands snagged at her lavender tea gown, adding dirty prints to the blood drops and grime from the beatings in that putrid cell.
 She glared at the bare-faced man towering over her.
 The brim of his deputy hat cast a thick shadow, hiding his dark eyes and pale face.

-Deputy would miss her.
+The deputy would miss her.
 She was sure of it.
 He got off on the assaults that bruised her face.
 His heavy fists pounded her bones and scraped her skin until she confessed.
 And even after her confession, he continued with his evening visits, slamming her body into cinder block walls and passing off open-handed blows to her nose, cheeks, and eyes.

 Trudy sighed.
 A bath with lavender and Epsom salt sounded good for the swelling.
 She didn’t realize how bloated and purple her once beautiful, fairly smooth skin had become until she passed by the picture window in front of the town’s jail just before they began her walk of shame.
-Her dark hair matted to her forehead, washed by sweat and blood.
+Her dark hair was matted to her forehead, washed by sweat and blood.
 Her plump lips were chapped and bloated with bruises.

 Even then, her face pulsed with intense hurt.
 Pain shot through it whenever she winced.